 "Dubai Aerospace Enterprise announced today it is no longer in discussions with BBA Aviation about a potential combination of certain parts of its business," DAE said in an emailed statement.

-DAE, which specialises in aircraft maintenance and leasing, gave no further details on why the discussions had ended.
+DAE, which specializes in aircraft maintenance and leasing, gave no further details on why the discussions had ended.

 A source with direct knowledge of the matter said there was no formal sale process in place yet for StandardAero.